pradyai/Organizer-Robot/README.md

    ```

 This runs an older demonstration version of openvla with the image of my headphones and a cup.
 For integration with the simulation environment, run the file ```openvlatest.py```

+Further things: We need to figure out how to use Attention in the docker container, ```flash_attn``` still doesn't work yet.